Recent Events and Current & Upcoming Projects

 Proposed film of the Battle of Long Tan:

-Martin's timeframes are currently unknown.
-There may be updates on his website http://www.reddunefilms.com/Projects.htm?
+Martin's actions and timeframes may be specified on his website when known - http://www.dangerclosemovie.com

 Another interesting project: